cloudflare/cloudflare-docs/content/workers/runtime-apis/web-standards.md

 ## URL API

-The URL API supports URLs conforming to HTTP and HTTPs schemes.
+The URL API supports URLs conforming to HTTP and HTTPS schemes.

 [Refer to the MDN documentation for more information](https://developer.mozilla.org/en-US/docs/Web/API/URL)